 The Automobile Dealers Educational Assistance Foundation, Inc. (ADEAF) was founded in 1970.
 Originally formed as a legal defense fund, providing financial assistance to dealers in legal proceedings, today ADEAF funds charitable contributions on behalf of the dealer group, provides a number of scholarship awards, and funds industry public affairs, public relations, and other communications programs.
 It also assists with the funding of the Association’s general operating budget.

-Today, the Greater Cleveland Automobile Dealers’ Association (GCADA), which represents over 250 new motor vehicle dealerships in a 21-county region of northern Ohio, including franchised new-car and truck, motorcycle and recreational vehicle (RV) dealers, provides 45 products and programs, including many specialized services such as a second-tier financing company, HR management program, sales consultant and title clerk training classes, in-house legal services, and promotes the Cleveland Auto Show.
+Today, the Greater Cleveland Automobile Dealers’ Association (GCADA), which represents over 280 new motor vehicle dealerships in 32 Ohio counties, including franchised new-car and truck, motorcycle and recreational vehicle (RV) dealers, provides over 30 products and programs.
+Specialized services include electronic titling, safety and HR management programs, sales and title clerk training classes, in-house legal services, workers' compensation and Group Health Plan benefits, electric and natural gas supply pricing, and promotion of the Cleveland Auto Show.